jimhigson/oboe.js/writing/proposal.md

 connection is lost during transmission the program should be able to display *some* of the emails in preference to *none*.

-Prior to this AJAX age, progressive html rendering allowed a transmitted page to be viewed incrementally as it arrives over the network.
-By not facilitating the use of a REST response before the entire message has been received, I observe that today's AJAX clients have taken a backwards step in terms of the fluid perception of performance.
-Given that the underlying http transport is the same, I propose that it should be equally possible to program a progressive presentation of content delivered as data as it is for content delivered as presentational markup.
+Over the last decade or so a significant shift in web application architecture has been to push the presentation layer onto the client side.
+Rather than deliver pages to a browser, data is sent instead so that it is the responsibility of an application running inside the browser to populate the page.
+Prior to this AJAX age progressive html rendering allowed a transmitted page to be viewed incrementally as it arrived over the network providing a fluid perception of performance.
+By not facilitating the use of a REST response before the entire message has been received, I observe that more recent web architecture has in this regard taken a regressive step.
+Given that the underlying http transport is the same, I propose that it should be equally possible to progressively consider content delivered as data as it is for content delivered as markup.

 Prior art and new contributions
 ===============================

-My thesis is centred on the creation of a novel style of REST client library which allows use of interesting parts of the resource before the entire resource has been downloaded and even if the download is never entirely completed.
+My thesis is centred on the creation of a novel style of REST client library which allows programmer specified items of interest from a resource to be used while the resource streams in and even if the download is only partially successful.

-Progressive parsers exist already as a SAX-style but are much less than the DOM-style alternative.
-SAX parsers are little more than tokenizers, providing a very low level interface which notifies of tokens as they are received.
-This presents a difficult API, requiring the programmer to record state regarding nodes that they have seen and implement their own pattern-matching.
-Whereas for DOM-style parsing there exists a wealth of tools to transform structured text into domain model objects based on declarative configuration, for SAX-style parsing this is usually done in the programming language itself.
-This logic tends to be difficult to read and programmed once per usage rather than assembled from easily reusable parts.
-For this reason, SAX parsing is much less common than DOM parding when connecting to REST services.
-I observe that this trend towards DOM style parsing which requires the whole resource to be downloaded before inspection can commence hampers the performance of the REST paradigm and propose the creation of a third way combining the developer ergonomics of DOM with the responsiveness of SAX.
+Sax provides progressive parsing to the XML world.
+SAX parsers however are little more than tokenisers, providing a low level interface which notifies the programmer of tokens as they are received.
+This presents poor developer ergonomics, often requiring that the programmer implement the recording of state with regard to the nodes that they have seen.
+For DOM-style parsing the programmer rarely directly concerns themselves with XML, taking advantage of the wealth of generic tools which automate the translation of markup into domain model objects as per a declarative configuration.
+Conversely, for SAX the equivalent logic is usually implemented imperatively; it to be difficult to read and programmed once per usage rather than programmed as the combination of reusable parts.

-In which a callback call is received not just when the whole resource is downloaded but for every interesting part which is seen while the transfer is ongoing.
-The definition of 'interesting' will be generic and accommodating enough so as to apply to any data domain and allow any granularity of interest, from large object to individual datums.
-With just a few lines of programming

-Http libraries feeding into the parser.
-In browser, generally single callback when whole message received.

-Client-side web scripting via Javascript is a field which at inception contributed no more than small, frequently gimmicky, dynamic features added to otherwise static webpages.
-Today the scope and power of client side scripting has increased to the extent that the entire interface for large, complex applications is often programmed in this way.
-These applications are not limited to running under traditional web browsers but also include mobile apps and desktop software.
+For this reason, SAX is much less common and only generally used for fringe cases in which messages are extremely large or memory extremely limited.

+I observe that this popularity of parsing models which require the whole message to be downloaded before any inspection can start hampers the performance of REST systems and propose the creation of a new, third way which combines the pleasant developer ergonomics of DOM with the progressive nature of SAX.

 Delivery methodology
 ====================